fdabl/fdabl.github.io/menu/climate.md

 ## Online courses / lecture series
 - [Mastering En-ROADS by Climate Interactive](https://learn.climateinteractive.org/)
-    - This is an excellent online course; the Climate Interactive team is full of energy and puts a lot of effort into making the [learning experience fun](https://twitter.com/fdabl/status/1418251414149738497).
+    - This is an excellent online course.
+The Climate Interactive team is full of energy and puts a lot of effort into making the [learning experience fun](https://twitter.com/fdabl/status/1418251414149738497).
 The goal of the course is to teach you how to use [En-ROADS](https://en-roads.climateinteractive.org/scenario.html) to spark conversations and educate others, becoming a [climate ambassador](https://www.climateinteractive.org/tools/en-roads/en-roads-ambassador-program/).
 Highly recommended!
 - [Climate Solutions 101 by Project Drawdown](https://drawdown.org/climate-solutions-101)
     - Provides a clear and concise overview of the climate conundrum and solutions.
 - [School of Climate Change by the Oxford Climate Society](https://www.oxfordclimatesociety.com/the-oxford-school-of-climate-change.html)